Cortizo Sliding Doors Review: Cor Vision & UK Pricing

 In the UK, Cortizo has gained significant market share over the past decade, particularly in the residential sliding door and bifold door sectors.
 Their appeal is straightforward: European engineering and testing to the same standards as Schuco, but at price points typically 20-30% lower.

-The COR-Vision Sliding Door System
+The Cor Vision Sliding Door System

-COR-Vision is Cortizo's flagship sliding door range, designed specifically for large-format openings where maximum glass area and minimal frame visibility are priorities.
+Cor Vision Sliding is Cortizo's flagship sliding door range, designed specifically for large-format openings where maximum glass area and minimal frame visibility are priorities.
 The system is available in several configurations:

 Thermal Performance

-| System | U-value (Double Glazing) | U-value (Triple Glazing) | |---|---|---| | COR-Vision Standard | 1.5 W/m²K | 1.1 W/m²K | | COR-Vision Plus | 1.3 W/m²K | 0.9 W/m²K | | Schuco ASS 77 PD | 1.3 W/m²K | 0.9 W/m²K | | Budget aluminium sliding | 2.0+ W/m²K | 1.5+ W/m²K |
+| System | U-value (Double Glazing) | U-value (Triple Glazing) | |---|---|---| | Cor Vision Sliding Standard | 1.5 W/m²K | 1.1 W/m²K | | Cor Vision Plus Sliding | 1.3 W/m²K | 0.9 W/m²K | | Schuco ASS 77 PD Panorama | 1.3 W/m²K | 0.9 W/m²K | | Budget aluminium sliding | 2.0+ W/m²K | 1.5+ W/m²K |

 This performance is achieved through Cortizo's polyamide thermal break technology.
 The aluminium frame is split into two sections (interior and exterior) connected by reinforced polyamide strips that prevent thermal bridging.
 The result is an aluminium door that insulates almost as well as a timber frame, without the maintenance requirements.